snishizawa/libretto/README.md

 ## Back to libretto.
 Requirements
 (1) Simulator.
 We assume ngspice
-(2) Pandox, if you convert datasheet to PDF
+(2) Pandox, if you want to convert datasheet in Markdown to PDF

 ## How to use
 Use Makefile to speficy the target.
 ```Makefile
 PROCESS_NAME := OSU350
 ```
 Use make command to run libretto and pandoc.
-GEN_CMD in Makefile generate .cmd file and run libretto.
+Python script GEN_CMD in Makefile generates .cmd file and runs libretto.
 ```sh libretto_make.sh
 make
 ```